lpnh/why-rust/src/prologue.md

 In programming, this concept is given the fancy name of 'trade-off', which basically means the same thing: In life, we can't have everything.
 At least, not at the same time nor out of nowhere.
 True in Lavoisier’s time, this remains so today.
-But, holy moly, sometimes our expectations for what we deserve in life are surprisingly low.
+But, holy moly, it's surprising how low our expectations can sometimes be for what we can achieve and deserve in life.

-Where I come from, the first thing any technical support will ask you is if you already tried to turn it off and on again.
-This *maneuver* is treated as universal knowledge to the point people will prefer to lie to the assistant and say they will try to do it once more rather than admit they forgot about it and already wasted a regretful amount of time trying to tackle the problem in a more reasonable way.
+Where I come from, when calling to any technical support, the first thing they will ask you is if you already tried to 'turn it off and on again'.
+This *maneuver* is so widely known that people will often lie to the assistant and say they will try to do it once more rather than admit they forgot about it and already wasted a regretful amount of time trying to tackle the problem in a more reasonable way.